The Bankrate promise

 Frequently asked questions

-That depends on your risk level.
-If you live on a slope or if your area is known for earth movements, you may want to consider DIC coverage, since landslides would not be covered by basic homeowners insurance.
-Ask your insurance agent if they offer an endorsement, or add-on, that covers your home and its contents following an earthquake, mudflow or landslide.
-But remember that mudslides — a mix of earth and rock (but very little liquid) — are generally not covered by any insurance policy.
+Whether or not you need landslide coverage typically depends on your risk level.
+Landslides are not covered by basic homeowners insurance, so if your home is located on a slope or if your home is in an area that is known for earth movements, it may benefit you to consider DIC coverage.
+If you’re interested in this type of policy, you may want to ask your insurance agent if they offer an endorsement, or add-on, that will cover both your home and the contents in case of an earthquake, mudflow or landslide.
+Remember, though, that mudslides, which are a mix of earth and rock with little to no liquid, are not typically covered by any type of insurance policy.

-No. In fact DIC policies are usually provided by companies called surplus line carriers, which are companies that are designed to take on higher risk policies than the average homeowners or business insurance company.
-One primary supplier of such policies is FEMA’s National Flood Insurance Program (NFIP), which underwrites flood policies in the U.S. NFIP insurance may be available through your local carrier and would cover flooding and mudflow issues caused by flooding.
-Landslides and earthquakes, on the other hand, may be covered by DIC policies that you purchase separately from your regular business insurance.
+No, all insurers do not offer difference in conditions insurance policies.
+DIC policies are usually offered by surplus lines carriers, which are companies willing to take on higher risk policies.
+This includes policies that are higher risk than the average homeowners or business insurance policies.
+The National Flood Insurance Program (NFIP), for example, is one primary supplier of surplus lines policies, and it underwrites flood policies for homes across the country.
+NFIP insurance might be available through a local carrier and would help cover flooding and related mudflow issues.
+DIC policies, on the other hand, may cover landslides and earthquakes, and are purchased separately from your regular business insurance.